 In other words, you can save by shipping in bulk while also taking advantage of local rates versus national rates.

-Oftentimes, zone skipping strategies use regional carriers or the United States Postal Service (USPS).
+Oftentimes, zone skipping strategies use regional carriers or nation wide carriers such as UPS and DHL.
 This shows your carrier that a significant portion of your orders go to the same area, which means they are missing out on fees from a relatively straightforward job.

 Surcharges are slippery things.
 They can show up on your invoice in a variety of disguises such as “service fees”, “accessorial charges”, or “handling charges”.